 Failure to follow these guidelines can result in loss of agency discount.

-- FTP.
-Contact your Washingtonian sales representative for instructions to place your ad on our FTP site.
+- FTP: Contact your Washingtonian sales representative for upload instructions.

-- Export or "Save As" using the PDF/X-1a settings from your application.
+- Export or “Save As” using the PDF/X-1a settings from Adobe InDesign (preferred), Photoshop, or Illustrator.

 - For quality-control purposes, advertisers who submit PDF files may be required to supply native files if the PDF is problematic.